lisa-lumos/python/06-oop.md

 Polymorphism: different classes can share the same method name, and the methods can be called from the same place, even though different objects can be passed in.

+Special methods allow us to use built in operations in Python, such as length function, or print function, with user created objects.